 By choosing carbon fiber -> Hull weight is reduced -> reduction in operational power -> requires a smaller engine -> lower overall weight -> less fuel consumption -> less CO2-emission.
 This also opens the possibility of using the advantage of the lower weight by allowing more passengers or larger cargo and thereby heightening the effectiveness of the vessel.

-WHAT IS CARBON?
+WHAT IS COMPOSITE?

 Carbon fiber is a material consisting of fibers of about 5 – 10 μm in diameter – mainly carbon atoms.
 Several thousand carbon fibers are bundled together to form a string that can be used on it’s own or woven into a cloth.